The Land Before Time II: The Great Valley Adventure

 The Land Before Time II: The Great Valley Adventure is a 1994 American direct-to-video animated adventure musical film directed by Roy Allen Smith without any involvement, support and input from Don Bluth.
 It is the second installment and a sequel to the 1988 film The Land Before Time.
-It was first released on LaserDisc on December 23, 1994, for retail availability – and on VHS three days later for national-availability advertising, six years after the original and was the first in the series to be a direct-to-video production.
+It was first released by MCA/Universal Home Video on LaserDisc on December 23, 1994, for retail availability – and on VHS on December 26, 1994, for national-availability advertising, six years after the original and was the first in the series to be a direct-to-video production.

 Plot

 Littlefoot, Cera, Ducky, Petrie, and Spike live a carefree life in the Great Valley under their families' watchful eyes.
 One day, the gang attempts to get to the sheltering grass to play, but land in the sinking sand surrounding it.
 The adults rescue them and chastise them for their recklessness.
 The next night, the children have a secret meeting and decide to prove their bravery and maturity by venturing into the Mysterious Beyond, a location outside the Valley that is inhabited by Sharpteeth.
 Before they leave, they notice two eggnappers, Ozzy and Strut, stealing an egg from the nest of Ducky's mother.
 The children pursue the intruders into the Mysterious Beyond.
 During a thunderstorm, an ensuing landslide damages the Great Wall that surrounds the Valley and protects it from the Sharpteeth, and the stolen egg rolls safely back to the nest, but the group does not notice this in the confusion.

 In the Mysterious Beyond, the group discover another, larger egg and mistake it for the original.
 The gang transports the egg into the Valley, and despite finding the original egg back in Ducky's nest, they decide to hatch it.
 The gang doesn't realize it's from another nest.
 The egg eventually hatches, revealing a baby Sharptooth.
 Although Littlefoot's friends are frightened off, Littlefoot quickly realizes that the baby Sharptooth is not yet dangerous, and decides to raise the newly christened "Chomper" as his parent.